hbc/edX/README.md

 * Introduction to sequencing
 * Introduction to re-sequencing studies
-* The command line
+* The command line & using VirtualBox
-* Using VirtualBox
 * Resequencing workflow
 * Quality control
 * Read trimming and filtering